 How to highlight/conditional formatting dates older than 30 days in Excel?

 With Excel’s Conditional Formatting function, you can quickly highlight dates older than 30 days.
+Please do as follows.

 1. Select the dates data and click Home > Conditional Formatting > New Rule.
 See screenshot:

 2. In the New Formatting Rule dialog, you need to: